KunalA18/Gsoc_22_Final/docs/index.md

   - Found out that manipulating the configuration/attributes of eglImage, affects the black square or line which was getting displayed

-  - Investigated the difference between a Renderbuffer and a Texture buffer.
+  - Investigated the difference between a Renderbuffer and a Texture buffer, and concluded that Textures are apt for our use which involves use of shaders.

 There are commit links for all the tests in the `pad` and `doc` with results and additional info, whose links are shared below.